 ![]() |

-People involved in the 1935-36 Beeston Castle Well investigationThe following list has been compiled using a number of publicly available information sources, including the ICI Winnington well investigators' original logbook & notes, a draft 'time capsule' list of participants that was deposited inside the well in 1936, the 1939 Register (an interim Census completed at the outbreak of WW2), The Internet Archive, The British Newspaper Archive, and other genealogical sources from the Ancestry and FindMyPast web archives.
+The following list has been compiled using a number of publicly available information sources, including the ICI Winnington well investigators' original logbook & notes, a draft 'time capsule' list of participants that was deposited inside the well in 1936, the 1939 Register (an interim Census completed at the outbreak of WW2), The Internet Archive, The British Newspaper Archive, Kelly's Directory 1934 and other genealogical sources from the Ancestry and FindMyPast web archives.

 Handwritten sources will often contain errors and omissions, so some of the names remain uncertain or with minimal detail, whilst others are best guesses using the above sources as a guideline.
 Birth dates may be estimates based on Census entries, so could be a year or two out.
-The best clue to confirming names has been to match initials and surnames from the 1935-36 investigation documents with people listed in the 1939 Register as ICI employees in the general area of Northwich, or sometimes beyond.
+The best clue to confirming names has been to match initials and surnames from the 1935-36 investigation documents with people listed in the 1939 Register as chemical industry employees in the general area of Northwich, or sometimes beyond.

 Further background detail about many of the people featured here is already known but has not been featured on this page.
 The main purpose of this list is to raise awareness of people's involvement in the 1935-36 Beeston Castle Well investigation in the hope of locating further documentary or photographic records about the project.
 It is not the purpose of this website to try to locate legendary 'lost' treasure in 'secret' tunnels at Beeston Castle(!)